📖 NEW — A New Page: a reading program for kids with dyslexia & struggling readers, ages 3–18 — from our team.Try the free reading check →

 "I understand that's the school's view, and I'm formally requesting a full evaluation in writing today under Child Find.
 If the district is declining, I'd like that refusal in Prior Written Notice, including the reasons and the data it's based on.
 Can we agree on that?"

-"I understand budgets are real, but my child's services have to be based on his needs, not on what's currently available.
+"I understand budgets are real, but my child's services have to be based on their needs, not on what's currently available.
 Can we document what the team agrees he needs first, and then talk separately about how the district will provide it?"

 When they say: "Let's just try this for now and see."